 - Compiling and submitting your visa application

 When you’re an Intergate client, you have a dedicated immigration consultant and administrative assistant to guide you through the visa application process.
 This includes advising you on all the paperwork required.
-We’ll even accompany you to VFS on the day of submission, if you’d prefer us to, if you submit in Cape Town, Pretoria or Johannesburg.
+We’ll even accompany you to VFS on the day of submission, if you’re submitting your application in Cape Town.

 - Expert advice